Skip to content

 End If

-' if the parameters are correct, calculate the tax
+' if the parameters are correct - the tax is calculated

 Else